Johnson Astills Solicitors Banner Image

 Within Fact Find hearings, the standard of proof is ‘the balance of probabilities’, which means it is more likely that not an event took place to cause the injury.
 The standard of proof is different from that in the Criminal Court.

 It is important that seek independent legal advice if you find yourself within a pool possible perpetrator.
-Please contact Emery Johnson Astills Solicitors where a specially trained member of staff within the Care Team can assist you.
+Please contact Johnson Astills Solicitors where a specially trained member of staff within the Care Team can assist you.
 You may also be eligible for Legal Aid subject to a successful Means and Merits test.